 Canada Emergency Response Benefit (CERB)

 This will replace the emergency care benefit and the emergency support benefit previously announced.
-All Canadians who have ceased working due to COVID-19, whether they are EI-eligible or not, will be able to receive the CERB.
+Those who are not longer receiving employment income due to COVID-19, whether they are EI-eligible or not, will be able to receive temporary income support through the CERB.

 How much can I receive?